2002–03 FC Basel season: Juventus return match

 The situation before match day six of this second group stage was clear.
 United were group winners and Juventus were three points clear of the duo Basel and Deportivo, Basel needed at least a four-goal victory at St. Jakob-Park on 18 March to overtake their match day opponents and go through to the next round.
 Referee was the German Wolfgang Stark and the stadium was sold-out with over 30,500 spectators.
 The Italians had the better start and on ten minutes, broke through; Cristian Zenoni fed Alessio Tacchinardi, whose left-footed long range shot gave keeper Pascal Zuberbühler no chance.
 This only doubled Basel's determination and they reacted well and put on the pressure immediately, having two good chances within a short time.
 Hakan Yakin, with a clever chip, forced keeper Gianluigi Buffon to tip the ball wide of the post and he also had to save a shot from Scott Chipperfield.
 After 38 minutes Basel were deservedly level.
 A sloppy clearance from Mark Iuliano was caught and pushed on by Christian Giménez and Mario Cantaluppi reacted quickly to volley home his first Champions League goal.
 Hakan Yakin again forced Buffon to make another fine save so that Juventus could hold on before half-time.
 In the second period Basel continued to dominate the match.
 Sébastien Barberis' shot, just three minutes into the second half, went narrowly over the bar.
 Juventus continued to defend their area in numbers, but, at the other end, Pavel Nedved remained a threat.
 Swiss international Hakan Yakin had a good chance as he pounced on a poor clearance in front of goal from Lilian Thuram, but a quick reacting Iuliano ensured that Yakin could not get full contact.
 Basel went even closer following a corner after 67 minutes, but a Giménez header hit the crossbar.
 Juventus looked stronger after this, but in the second and final minute of added time, Basel forced their tenth corner.
 Cantaluppi's corner kick was flicked on by Chipperfield and Giménez volleyed the ball over the line and his side claimed a 2–1 victory.

 Conclusion

-The victory meant that Basel finished the second group stage level on points with both Juventus and Deportivo La Coruña.
+The victory meant that Basel finished the second group stage level on points with Juventus and Deportivo La Coruña.
 In the six games between the three teams level, Juventus' better points tally meant that they went on to the quarter-finals.
-Despite being knocked out on tie-breaking criteria, Basel had achieved their season's European aim easily.
-The season's impressive Champions League run brought them much acknowledgement and praise.
-It also earned the club well over 20 million Swiss Francs in performance bonuses.
-This additional revenue should keep Basel in touch with all the other Swiss league contenders, but is well shy of the finances of teams such as Real Madrid, Juventus or Manchester United.
+The season's Champions League run earned the club well over 20 million Swiss Francs in performance bonuses.
+This additional revenue is well shy of the finances of teams such as Real Madrid, Juventus or Manchester United.